navjots35/Ansible_with_Vagrant/README.md

 # Let's run our first Ansible Command

-Ansible uses push configuration so target host does not require any angent to be installed like chef or puppet.
+Ansible uses push configuration, so, target host does not require any agent to be installed like chef or puppet.

 Ansible needs to know with whom it is interacting with.
-For this, ansible have something called Hosts or Inventory where it stores all the devices which it'll be interacting with.
+For this, ansible have something called **Hosts** or **Inventory** where it stores all the devices which it'll be interacting with.
 Ansible does need some kind of address, right?
 Yes, we've given a private ip address to our VM.

 Now, head over to Hosts file where it stores information about it's target hosts.